eafyounian/presentations/10052021_Digital_escape_room.md

 - The game was implemented using [Twine](https://twinery.org/), an open-source tool for telling interactive, nonlinear stories
   - Essentially, a game is composed of several pages (called __passages__) which are connected to each other via __links__
   - This particular game had 30 passages and 71 links
-- There are a few ___story formats___ to be used in Twine, affecting how the stroy is displayed
+- There are a few ___story formats___ that we can choose from in Twine, affecting how the stroy is displayed
-  - For this game, I have used ___Harlowe___ which is the default and one does not require knowing scripting/programming
+  - For this game, I used ___Harlowe___, the default format, which does not require knowing scripting/programming
 - There are several alternatives (e.g. [ink](https://www.inklestudios.com/ink/)) but may require scripting knowledge
 - The output is an HTML file that can be easily uploaded to the Web
   - I am using [the link will be added on the presentation day]() as the home of the game